Does Le Creuset Cookware Work on Induction Cooktop?

 To prevent scratching the cooktop surface, avoid dragging your Le Creuset cookware across the induction cooktop.
 Lift and place it gently instead.

-8. Use Oven-safe Cookware
+8. Use Oven-Safe Cookware

 Many Le Creuset pieces are oven-safe, allowing you to start cooking on the cooktop and finish in the oven.
 Check the oven-safe temperature limits specified for your cookware.